piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Arguably, this falls into the "nice to have" category.
 But if you have the option to have a dishwasher, we highly recommend it.
 (See the note about the sink, above.)

 Also, invest in a cheap "clean/dirty" magnet.
 Or be totally disruptive and make your own sign.
 Either way, make it happen.
 The dishwasher is a nice to have.
-The  sign is a must have.
+If you have a dishwasher, the  sign is a must have.

 Like the fridge and the sink, it's probably a good idea to assign chores to make sure that this is taken care of.